realbigplugins/render/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

-3. View available shortcodes by going to Settings - >Ultimate Shortcodes Library
+3. View available shortcodes by going to Shortcodes in the admin menu

 == Changelog ==